The role of health and safety representatives (HSRs) is to:

 Access support services though Workplace Health and Safety Queensland HSR Direct (1300 633 419) and the relevant unions that support HSRs in the workplace.

 Read the Work environment and facilities code of practice and the Safe design of structures code of practice.
-Understand your health, safety and wellbeing obligations under the Work Health and Safety Act 2011.
+Understand your health and safety obligations under the Work Health and Safety Act 2011.

-Use the Organisational systems benchmarking tool to assess your agency’s approach to workplace health and safety, worker health and wellbeing, and worker’s compensation and return to work practices.
+Use the healthy workplace audit tool to assess workplace systems and environments and identify areas for improvement.
 Use your results and the resources provided to improve your agency systems.